 “We have a strong need to be consistent in our views and behavior”

-We have a strong need to be consistent in all areas of life — in our words, opinions, beliefs, and behaviour.
-Therefore, once we make a decision or perform an action, we are very likely to make all future behaviour match this past behaviour.
-Changing our viewpoints or behaviour creates a fear of being perceived as a flip-flopper.
+We have a strong need to be consistent in all areas of life — in our words, opinions, beliefs and behavior.
+Therefore, once we make a decision or perform an action, we are very likely to make all future behavior match this past behavior.
+Changing our viewpoints or behavior creates a fear of being perceived as a flip-flopper.

-When there’s a mismatch between our belief and behaviour we experience what Leon Festinger calls a cognitive dissonance.
+When there’s a mismatch between our belief and behavior we experience what Leon Festinger calls a ‘cognitive dissonance’.
 And we have a strong need to solve this dissonance.
-So when we’ve displayed some kind of behaviour that is not in line with our beliefs, we tend to change our beliefs and keep behaving according to the initially displayed behaviour (Cognitive Dissonance Reduction).
+So when we’ve displayed some kind of behavior that is not in line with our beliefs, we tend to change our beliefs and keep behaving according to the initially displayed behavior (see: Cognitive Dissonance Reduction).

 Scientific research example